 Voluntary Green Building Programs

-Recently, the Green Building Initiative (GBI), which owns the rights to Green Globes for New Construction and Green Globes for Continual Improvement of Existing Buildings in the U.S., completed the first ANSI-approved standard for commercial green building, ANSI/GBI 01-2010: Green Building Assessment Protocol for Commercial Buildings.
-The standard was derived from the Green Globes environmental design and assessment rating system for New Construction and addresses low-slope roofing.
+Recently, the Green Building Initiative (GBI), which owns the rights to Green Globes for New Construction and Green Globes for Continual Improvement of Existing Buildings in the U.S., updated the Green Globes for New Construction (NC) program based on the first ANSI-approved standard for commercial green building, ANSI/GBI 01-2010: Green Building Assessment Protocol for Commercial Buildings.

 To receive a final rating of one, two, three or four globes, the data submitted online must be assessed by a GBI-approved and Green Globes-trained licensed engineer or architect with significant experience in building sciences and sustainability.
 Using the project’s working drawings, building specifications, waste disposal plans, evidence of energy and life cycle modeling and other support materials, the assessor reviews the submission and confirms that the percentage of points achieved – which the system has determined on the basis of the answers to the Construction Documents questionnaire – is supported by fact.

 Third-party assessment is optional but required for external recognition as a Green Globes certified building.
 Once an assessment is verified by a third party (including a site inspection), properties achieving a score of 35 percent or more receive a Green Globes rating based on the percentage of total points (up to 1,000) achieved.
-As many as 10 points may be awarded for 1-100 percent roof coverage with either vegetation or highly reflective materials or both.
-To qualify, materials must have a solar reflectance of at least 0.65 and a thermal emittance of at least 0.90, or a solar reflectance index of 78.
+A building's roof can qualify for the attainment of up to 14.5 points:

 The U.S. Green Building Council's Leadership in Energy & Environmental Design (LEED) certification is a voluntary, continuously evolving national standard for developing high performance sustainable buildings.
 LEED provides standards for choosing products, but does not certify products.